I Am Oum Ry: A Champion Kickboxer’s Story of Surviving the Cambodian Genocide and Discovering Peace

 When I was 6 years old, my grandmother told me, “The rice won’t bear grain if it stands tall, but it will if it bows.”
 I have always followed her advice: “Be calm, be kind, be brave.”
 To this day, because of my grandmother, I am not afraid of anybody.

 Oum Ry grew up on a Central Cambodian island in the Mekong River in a family of silver engravers.
 When his family couldn’t afford his food or schooling, he lived with monks until seeking out masters of Cambodian kickboxing, a martial art called Pradal Serey (Khun Khmer, used in mixed martial arts and UFC).
 He was the smallest kid but would become national champion at 23 years old.
 Over 15 years, he toured Southeast Asia and without ever suffering a knock-out won more than 250 fights.
 After a young man’s dream-life of stardom, parties, and girls, his new wife gave birth to a child in 1975, two months before the Khmer Rouge entered Phnom Penh and pushed the country into an abyss of mass executions, disease, and famine.

 Oum Ry survived the genocide though much of his family perished.
 He was saved many times from death in Cambodia due to fame, talent, and his resilience, but suffered a life-threatening attack during Southern California’s epic gang violence of the 1990s.
-Earlier, as a refugee in Chicago, Oum Ry worked cleaning hotels, knowing no English.
-Within a few years, he had an investor and opened one of the first kickboxing gyms in the United States, and was raising a daughter, Zochada, who took her first steps in the ring.
+Earlier, as a refugee with his young family in Chicago, Oum Ry learned English while working cleaning hotels.
+But within a few years, he had an investor in Long Beach, California and opened one of the first kickboxing gyms in the United States.

 This book is his oral history and includes a historical introduction, maps, and photos.
-Like Muay Thai, Pradal Serey is used in mixed martial arts and the UFC.
-The book culminates with Oum Ry’s return trip to Cambodia in 2022 with his daughter to reunite with recently discovered family and to pass on Pradal Serey traditions to the next generation.
+The book culminates with Oum Ry’s return trip to Cambodia in 2022 with his daughter and coauthor Zochada to reunite with family and pass on Pradal Serey traditions to the next generation.